MikeXydas/BusRoutesClassification/README.md

 - **`LCS`**: Longest Common Subsequence
 - **`KNN`**: K-Nearest Neighbors

-### Dataset sizes

-The original train_set that I used was triple the size of the one uploaded on this repo.
-I will propably set up a cloud that will have the one I used.
-However, you
-will still be able to  see the effectivness of these algorithms.

 ## Running

 Set up the environment according to the requirements.txt.
 You will see that we have 4 .py.
 Each one will be explained int this README.